soemraws/sprompt/README.md

 NAME
 ----

-sprompt - Prompt the user for a value
+sprompt - Prompt the user for a value with readline support

 SYNOPSIS
 --------